Xelatrz/SYSC3110_Scrabble/README.md

 ### Turn Options
 - PLAY: Place tiles to form valid words
 - PASS: Skip your turn and replace your hand
-- VOTE: Propose ending the game (requires unanimous vote)
+- VOTE: Propose ending the gameModel (requires unanimous vote)

 ### Word Validation
 - Words must exist in the dictionary